Criteria for Recruiting Effectiveness

 Combat the Decline of Your Firm with Strategic Recruiting

 Recognizing that recruiting successes can provide substantial economic and cultural benefits improves the chances of creating a high-performance firm.
-Favorable market perceptions of the trajectory of the firm are invaluable.
+Favorable market perceptions of the firm's trajectory are invaluable.